dfederm/dfederm.github.io/_posts/2020-12-13-debugging-msbuild.md

 Using the combination of the definition and the execution log, we see that this target ends up calling 2 other targets, `_GetCopyToOutputDirectoryItemsFromTransitiveProjectReferences` and `_GetCopyToOutputDirectoryItemsFromThisProject`, and aggregates and filters the resulting items into `@(_SourceItemsToCopyToOutputDirectoryAlways)` and `@(_SourceItemsToCopyToOutputDirectory)` items.

 Based on the names we can guess what's going on already.
 One target gathers items from project references while the other gathers items from this project.
 Then they're separated into an "always" and a "preserve newest" item.
-We'll focus on `@(_SourceItemsToCopyToOutputDirectory)` since that's what we are tracing, but the "always" variant works very similarly except the file copies are unconditional instead of dependant on file timestamps.
+We'll focus on `@(_SourceItemsToCopyToOutputDirectory)` since that's what we are tracing, but the "always" variant works very similarly except the file copies are unconditional instead of dependent on file timestamps.

 Let's look at `_GetCopyToOutputDirectoryItemsFromThisProject` first since it's from this project and will likely be easier to follow.
 After searching abd finding the instance under the App project, we find that it's defined as: